Your questions, Answered

 • More than half of the entire area of Welborne will be green space and residential areas have been designed to be within 300m reach of greenery – from woodland and natural open space to formal parks, playgrounds, allotments and pedestrian ‘greenways’.

-Welborne's allotments, community gardens and playgrounds will ensure there are numerous accessible open spaces for people of all ages to enjoy
+Welborne's allotments, community gardens and playgrounds will ensure there are numerous accessible open spaces for people of all ages to enjoy.

 We have also designed a network of linked greenways, pedestrian routes, cycleways and bridleways across Welborne that can be used for moving around.

 • Welborne’s masterplan has a strong health and well-being agenda to support healthy lifestyles and community cohesion.
-Buckland’s plans for Welborne will enable the maximum provision of healthcare and well-being services, including doctors surgery, pharmacies, physiotherapist and other supporting healthcare provision.
+Buckland’s plans for Welborne will enable the maximum provision of healthcare and wellbeing services, including doctors surgery, pharmacies, physiotherapist and other supporting healthcare provision.

 Healthcare facilities with flexible, multi-use clinical rooms will be phased into the development as the population of the new community grows.
 It is anticipated that initially flexible space will be designed in the Village Centre, working with existing local GP practices to provide services for Welborne residents in the early years.
 Healthcare provision will then grow through the lifetime of the development with facilities provided in the District Centre .